 She has made use of film documentary and digital technology as methodologies, investigating museum practices, community artists and collaborative practices.
 She is currently researching remakings of Picasso's Guernica.

 Nicola Ashmore's interest in Pablo Picasso's Guernica was inspired by her participation in a collective remaking of Picasso's Guernica as a protest banner.
 In 2015 Nicola received Rising Stars funding through the University of Brighton which enabled the international research project: Remakings of Picasso’s Guernica: Community, Collaboration and Activism.
-This has lead on to a major research project: Guernica Remakings, South Africa which investigates the practice of cross-cultural translation through making.
-This project has received funding through the AHRC Translating Cultures and Care for the Future International Development call funded by the Global Challenges Research Fund, UK.
+This has led on to a major research project: Guernica Remakings, South Africa which investigates the practice of cross-cultural translation through making.
+This project has received funding through the AHRC Translating Cultures and Care for the Future International Development call, funded by the Global Challenges Research Fund, UK.
+Nicola wrote a book titled Guernica Remakings in 2017 published to coincide with the opening of the exhibition Guernica Remakings she curated.
+The exhibition showcased an international range of 21st century collective remakings of Guernica.
+She is now working on an international tour for this exhibition.

 Whilst studying for her practice-led PhD part-time, Ashmore co-produced eight documentary videos on Brighton and Hove's Connecting Initiative which brought interdisciplinary artists and secondary school pupils together (2005-06).
 She carried out qualitative research on the Arts Council England, South East's regeneration funding scheme Art at the Centre, which used public art to develop towns and cities (2004).